A Survey on Point-of-Interest Recommendation: Models, Architectures, and Security: Taxonomy

 \subsection{Models}

-Building on previous POI recommendation surveys~\cite{li2018survey,han2020survey}, which primarily reviewed studies based on traditional non-deep learning and early deep learning methods, there remains a need to address the advances brought by more recent techniques.
-With the emergence of novel approaches such as diffusion models, self-supervised learning, and large language models, a growing body of research has evolved that is not yet covered in existing surveys.
-To fill this gap, we provide an extensive review of models spanning from traditional methods to cutting-edge techniques, as illustrated in Fig.~\ref{fig_tax}.
-To further clarify the progression of these methodologies, we present a visual depiction of their structural evolution in Fig.~\ref{fig:pie_tree} (b), where the labels are arranged chronologically from bottom to top.
-This illustration highlights how the research landscape has shifted over time, with an increasing focus on more sophisticated and advanced models.
+Building on previous POI recommendation surveys~\cite{li2018survey,han2020survey}, which primarily reviewed studies based on traditional non-deep learning and early deep learning methods, we address the advancements brought by more recent techniques.
+With the rise of novel approaches such as diffusion models, self-supervised learning, and large language models, a growing body of research remains uncovered in existing surveys.
+To bridge this gap, we provide an extensive review of models from traditional methods to cutting-edge techniques.
 Detailed explanations of each method, along with the corresponding preliminaries, are provided in Section~\ref{sec:models}.